5 Best Phlebotomy Schools in South Dakota

 Required Skills

-So as to be considered an excellent phlebotomist, you must have skills in venipuncture, being that the correct lab processing would depend on your quality of work.
+To be considered an excellent phlebotomist, you must have skills in venipuncture, as the correct lab processing would depend on your quality of work.

 Additionally, medical skills are not the only ones that make a great phlebotomist, as he/she must be friendly and compassionate with patients, ready to explain the procedure, and soothe them if they are afraid or upset.